HITECHCRIME/HC_SG122_Quickfix/README.md

 coded for lil hits ey
 coded for lil hits

+get your dopamine get your dopamine dopamine dopamine get your dopamine dopamine dopamine quick fix dopafiend quickfix

+getyourdopa mine
+getyourdopa mine
+getyourdopa mine aye

+get ya paws on treadmill
+through a mall look left
+selling bodies before souuuls
+on your right drive-by took toooooll nothing much (is) left

+heads divined from inside
+but the inside is dead
+crash and burn no test

 get your dopamine dopamine dopamine get your dopamine dopamine dopamine quick fix dopafiend quickfix